Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The best way to go about preventing your dog from getting Lyme disease is to keep your dog away from tick-infested environments.
 Ticks can’t jump or fly, so they have to crawl onto their host by waiting at the tips of vegetation.
 When your dog brushes up against that, then the tick quickly grabs on and finds a place to bite.
 Since the black-legged tick is so small, it does this quickly, and it is almost impossible to see it happen.

 If you’ve been in an area with tall grass or an area known for ticks, then check your dog’s coat and skin daily.
 If you find a tick, remove it by hand.
 Removing a tick by hand is simple and can typically be done at home.
-Use fine-tip tweezers or a special tick removal tool.
-Burning the tick out or ripping it off will not work.
+Use fine-tip tweezers or a special tick-removal tool.
+Burning the tick out or ripping it off will not work and should not be done.

 In some areas where ticks are abundant, there are Lyme vaccines available.
 You’ll have to talk to your veterinarian to see if the Lyme vaccine is right for your dog.